CNNs for JPEGs: A Study in Computational Cost: Conclusions

 \section{Conclusions}

 In this paper, we presented a study on CNNs designed to operate directly on frequency domain data, learning with DCT coefficients rather than RGB pixels.
-These information are readily available in the compressed representation of images, saving the high computational load of fully decoding the data and greatly speeding up the processing time, which is currently a big bottleneck of deep learning.

-The starting point of our work was the state-of-the-art model proposed by Gueguen et al.~\cite{NIPS_2018_Gueguen}, the Upsampling-RFA, which is a modified version of the ResNet-50 architecture~\cite{CVPR_2016_He}.
+These information are readily available in the compressed representation of images, saving the high computational load of fully decoding the data and greatly speeding up the processing time, which is currently a big bottleneck of deep learning, being crucial for environments with limit computational resources, like edge devices and embedded systems.
+The starting point of our work was the state-of-the-art models proposed by Gueguen et al.~\cite{NIPS_2018_Gueguen}, the Upsampling-RFA and LC-RFA, which are modified versions of the ResNet-50 architecture~\cite{CVPR_2016_He}.
 Despite the speed-up obtained by partially decoding JPEG images, their architectural changes raised the computation complexity and the number of parameters of the network.
 To alleviate these drawbacks, we propose a Frequency Band Selection (FBS) technique to select the most relevant DCT coefficients before feeding them to the network.

-Initially, we made ablation studies in a subset of ImageNet, where we showed that selecting the lowest frequency coefficients of the DCT was the best between all tested strategies, DCT models are sensitive to variations in image resolution and robust to changes in JPEG quality.
-Our next experiments analyzed the impact on computational complexity and classification accuracy of the network when only the 64, 32, and 16 lowest frequency DCT coefficients of each color component were selected to be used as input in a handcrafted manner by our FBS method.
-The classification accuracy for the methods that use the FBS technique in the frequency domain can be similar to state-of-the-art methods, but its inference speed can be increased in up to 196 FPS.

-Although the FBS technique is effective, relevant information from the DCT inputs are discarded.
-For this reason, we explored smart strategies to reduce the computational complexity without discarding useful information.
-Our results showed that learning how to combine all DCT inputs in a data-driven fashion was able to reduce computational complexity and the amount of parameters, reaching an classification accuracy and FPS similar to the FBS with 32 coefficients for each color channel.

-Also, we found that skipping some stages of the network is beneficial, leading to model with the best balance between classification accuracy, FPS and amount of parameters, proving to be an efficient strategy.

-As future work, we intend to evaluate other smart strategies to reduce computational complexity of the network.
-We also plan to extend our approach for video classification using 3D network architectures, like Res3D~\cite{ARXIV_2017_Tran} or I3D~\cite{CVPR_2017_Carreira}.
-Finally, we intend to evaluate our approach in large-scale datasets, like Kinetics~\cite{ARXIV_2017_Kay}, and in other applications.